-Having established that a need may exit, It will be necessary to arrange an interview at the home of the individual.
+Having established that a need may exist, it will be necessary to arrange an interview at the home of the individual.

-The first port of call should be the pastoral care officer covering your group - he will arrange for an Admin Care Officer or a member of the Advice and Support team to visit and conduct the interview.
+The first port of call should be the Group care Officer covering your group - he will arrange for an Administration Care Officer or a member of the Advice and Support team to visit and conduct the interview.